Enrique Sapene

-Enrique Luis Sapene (born August 4, 1983) is a Venezuelan born actor and producer based in Los Angeles.
+Enrique Luis Sapene (born August 4, 1983) is a Venezuelan actor and producer based in Los Angeles.

 Personal

 Enrique Sapene was born in Caracas, Venezuela.
 He comes from a family with a long lineage in Television which includes Marcel Granier and Eduardo Sapene from Venezuela's RCTV.
 Enrique Sapene grew up between Venezuela, France and the United States where he now resides.

 While in the United States, Enrique attended the Lee Strasberg Theatre and Film Institute for method acting.